tylerneylon/small_notes/mind_model/mind_model.md

 *sensory inputs* provide everything we sense, including vision, taste, temperature, pressure, and so on.
-I'm letting this module perform some work as well, since (for example) our vision system quickly provides us some analysis of what we see, so that we tend to perceive visual objects rather than a raw image.
+I'm letting this module perform some work as well, since (for example) our vision system quickly provides us some analysis of what we see, so that we tend to perceive visual objects ("face") rather than a raw image ("pixels of a face").
-The other somewhat-simple module is the *motor control* which we can think of as receiving a conceptual vector (for example, "scratch left ear"), and it can do some processing to translate that high-level command into a series of individual muscle commands.
+The other somewhat-simple module is the *motor control* which we can think of as receiving a conceptual vector (for example, "scratch left ear"); it can do some processing to translate that high-level command into a series of individual muscle commands.
 When you memorize a piano song well enough, it feels as if your fingers know the song better than you do, and I believe that indicates some